 I’m happy to say, the shadows have finally disappeared.
 And while Joe was right, I was not wrong.
 We were and still are VERY good at generating sales and growth for our clients using the typical marketing and sales model to generate interest and consumer action.
 The problem is with the model.
 A lot of people buy things they don’t really need because most companies are managed and “branded” to help them do just that.
 A company with a warehouse full of nails is more interested in ways to sell more nails than they are in inventing the screw.
 And so ad agencies are hired to help them spin their nails to make them seem different than everyone else’s nails.
 Eventually, someone invents the screw and when they do, no amount of advertising can make nails exciting and the screw maker enjoys a monopoly along with the rapid growth and profit that comes with it.
 If you need a different example, replace nail with cellphone and screw with iPhone.

-Our new marketing model doesn’t just “rebrand” companies.
-It re-invents them.
-Instead of superficial differentiating from the outside-in, we create real difference and real competitive advantage from the inside-out.
-We assess personalities, capabilities, culture, purpose, processes and alignment.
-By helping realign the DNA of an organization, we are able to create compelling attractors who need neither clever advertising nor hard-charging sales people to sell product.
+By helping realign the DNA of an organization, we are able to create compelling attractors who need neither clever advertising, deep discounts nor hard-charging sales people to sell product.
 That’s right, an UN-agency creates companies whose growth is not dependent on how clever the ads are or how much money is spent in media.

-It’s time for companies (and our industry for that matter) to move boldly forward.
+It’s time for American companies (and our industry for that matter) to return to genuine, honest, profit-building innovation.